i-jurij/oswc2/README.md

 ### Routing
 "app/Core/RouterFactory.php", [documentation](https://doc.nette.org/en/application/routing)
 Application use three main routes: "Home", "Sign" and "Admin".
-???
-And "Home::Pages::OtherPresenters::method", "Admin::Pages::OtherPresenters::method".
+Other routes as in Nette Framework: "Home::Pages::OtherPresenters::method", "Admin::Pages::OtherPresenters::method".

 ### Models
-`PagesListFacade` - get data from table pages (for menu at main page).
+`PagesFacade` - get data from table pages (for menu at main page).
+`MyAuthenticator` - get user data (name, roles and other)
+`PermissionFacade` - add, edit, delete permissions
+`UserFacade` - add, edit, delete users

+### Accessory
+`RequireLoggedUser` - trait for page that need autentication (in user not logged - redirect to sign in)

+## Basic pages

+### Admin

+#### Users
+Add, edit, delete users and their roles.

+#### Roles
+Add, edit, delete roles and permissions for roles.

+#### Permissions
+Add, edit, delete Permissions.
+Permissions can be get from Models or Presenters classes (or both: see `PermissionFacade`) as their methods.